What Is the Metallurgical Term Known as Tempering?

 Tempering Outside of Metallurgy

-Outside of metallurgy, the term tempering is found in the culinary lexicon.
-It describes stabilizing a substance.
+In cooking, the term "tempering" describes stabilizing a substance.
 When chocolate isn't tempered, it tends to be soft and sticky at room temperature and difficult to work with as a result.
 If you're having difficulty grasping the concept of metal tempering, the term's use in the culinary arts may improve your understanding.

-After all, it is quite the same process.
+It's essentially the same process as is used in metallurgy.
 When chocolate is tempered, it is simply cooled and heated to enable it to be dipped and the cocoa butter inside to become crystallized throughout.

 In precipitation-hardening alloys, such as aluminum superalloys, tempering causes evenly distributed alloying elements from the solution annealed product to react internally, creating inter-metallic phases known as precipitates.